zhadley/zhadley.github.io/_posts/2019-13-10-fascism-in-ethiopia.md

 ## L'Etiopia

+> "Chi non può governarsi da se si lasci governare da altri che il possa..." - Giambattista Vico.

-Produced in 1935 by the Confederazione Fascista dei Lavoratori dell'Agricolutura, *L'Etiopia* stated aim is to serve as a starting point to the general knowledge of the Ethiopian Empire.
-Ninety-three pages dedicated to agriculture, the work provides a curious pamphlet that shows the Fascists desire to exploit Ethiopian's agricultural resources for state gain.
+Thus does *L'Etiopia* begin its exploration of Ethiopia's socio-economic and agricultural sectors with vivid photos, color maps, and first-hand accounts.
+Produced in October 1935 by the Confederazione Fascista dei Lavoratori dell'Agricolutura, the stated aim of *L'Etiopia* is to serve as

-> “An honest and disinterested relationship on the things of that territory [Ethiopia] that the resolute will of Fascist Italy, strong of its good laws , day by day, approaches our sensibilities.”
+> "...A starting point to the general knowledge of the Ethiopian Empire.
+An honest and disinterested relationship on the things of that territory that the resolute will of Fascist Italy, strong of its good laws, day by day, approaches to our sensibilities.”